-Pursuant to this directive, the Commission has reviewed the decisions of the United States Supreme Court and the California Supreme Court published since the Commission's last Annual Report was prepared,68 and has the following to report:
+Pursuant to this directive, the Commission has reviewed the decisions of the United States Supreme Court and the California Supreme Court published since the Commission's last Annual Report was prepared,66 and has the following to report:

-- No decision of the California Supreme Court holding a state statute unconstitutional or repealed by implication has been found. - No decision of the United States Supreme Court holding a California state statute unconstitutional or repealed by implication has been found.
+- No decision of the United States Supreme Court or of the California Supreme Court repealing a California statute by implication has been found. - One decision of the United States Supreme Court appearing to have held a California statute unconstitutional has been found.
+67

-^{68.} This study has been carried through opinions published on or before December 8, 2021.
+^{66.} The study in the Commission's last Annual Report was carried through opinions published on or before December 8, 2021.
+This study has been carried through opinions published on or before December 31, 2022.